-Figure 83 shows the occupant trails for all 3 simulator modes.
+Figure 92 shows the occupant trails for all 3 simulator modes.
 These movement trails can be used to verify that all occupants successfully navigated the corner.

-Figure 83: Occupant trails for boundary test: (a) Steering mode, (b) Steering+SFPE mode, (c) SFPE mode.
+Figure 92: Occupant trails for boundary test: (a) Steering mode, (b) Steering+SFPE mode, (c) SFPE mode (in this mode occupants can overlap).

-Figure 84: More realistic view of occupants for the steering mode analysis
+Figure 93: More realistic view of occupants for the steering mode analysis (at 15 seconds)